-- Hard hats must be worn at all times.

-- There will be no metal hard hats allowed.

-- There will be no modification of the suspension of the hard hat.
+- Hard hats or safety helmets must be worn at all times. - There will be no metal hard hats allowed. - There will be no modification of the suspension of the hard hat.

 Employee-Owned Equipment

 Where employees provide their own protective equipment, LeChase Construction Services, LLC shall be responsible to assure its adequacy, including proper maintenance, and sanitation of such equipment.